suncoast-devs/intro-to-web-test-drive/chapter-2/00-intro-to-css/assignment.md

-# CSS all the things .
+# CSS all the things.

 During the course,you will be building a website for your new company.
 This will have a few pages and will serve for us as a playground to learn about web development.